 The fat and sugar in the chocolate can create an unpleasant but temporary upset stomach.
 This is what happens in most chocolate ingestion cases.

 Toxic doses of theobromine are 9 mg per pound of dog for mild signs, up to 18 mg per pound of dog for severe signs.
 Milk chocolate contains 44 mg / ounce of theobromine while semisweet chocolate contains 150 mg per ounce, and baking chocolate contains 390 mg per ounce.
 White chocolate has virtually no theobromine and is only a problem because of its fat content.

 It takes nearly 4 days for the effects of chocolate to work its way out of a dog’s system.
 If the chocolate was only just eaten, it is possible to induce vomiting; otherwise, hospitalization and support are needed until the chocolate has worked its way out of the system.
 It is common for our hospital to receive phone calls about pets who were found to have consumed a chocolate product and the owner wishes to know if the amount was toxic.
 In order to answer such questions, it is be necessary to know the pet's weight, the type of chocolate, and the amount of chocolate.
 Chocolate calculators are available to most veterinary practices and it can be determined relatively quickly if the pet should be made to vomit immediately.
 Here is a link to one such chocolate toxicity calculator:

-Page last updated: 12/12/2013
+Page last updated: 3/20/2018